-- The inclusive and ongoing practice of rich learning environments that support reading such as: read aloud, word study and vocabulary development, small group reading, shared reading and independent reading - The use of Specific Reading programs that support the learning needs of our tier two and three learners such as: Lexia, Raz Kids and Everyday Speech - The use of LLI kits for guided reading - Workshops attended targeting specific reading and writing strategies outlined by Jennifer Serravallo in her books and incorporated by numerous throughout the school - UDL - Daily 5
+- The inclusive and ongoing practice of rich learning environments that support reading such as: read aloud, word study and vocabulary development, small group reading, shared reading and independent reading - The use of Specific Reading programs that support the learning needs of our tier two and three learners such as: Lexia, Raz Kids and Everyday Speech - The use of LLI kits for guided reading - Workshops attended targeting specific reading and writing strategies outlined by Jennifer Serravallo in her books and incorporated by numerous throughout the school - UDL (Update: staff team attended sessions on UDL and shared with all staff-ideas have been brought into classrooms) - Daily 5 - Professional Development with Literacy consultants (Update: Sessions with Tanis Anderson & Juliana Chiaprone- will continue in 2024-2025) - EPRA & DART assessments will be looked at in 2024-2025 - Scholastic 3-minute assessment will be looked at in 2024-2025 - Literacy lead .20FTE within our school to support the literacy framework assessment practice, timeline & school wide writes x2 per year

 TAKING ACTION / WHAT ARE WE DOING DIFFERENTLY?
 What is your implementation plan?
 Roles of key stakeholders?
 How are all 3 tiers supported?
 How will you monitor progress?
+Habit building, publish surveys to parents, how do we get students to value other genres, if students are getting most of their books from the school library, how do we "beef" up library/carts, Wish list on the carts, a way to track the books they are reading from the carts

-- CHOOL TEAM VISIT SUMMARY REPORT (to be completed by Visiting Team)
+SCHOOL TEAM VISIT SUMMARY REPORT (to be completed by Visiting Team)

-HOOL: DATE:
+H00L: DATE:

-PROMISING PRACTICES
+PROMISING PRAC CTICES

-RECOMMENDATIONS
+RECOMMENDATI ONS

-NAMES OF VISITING TE AM MEMBERS:
+NAMES OF VISIT NG TEANA MENADERS:

+IVAIVIES UF VISITI NG TEAM MEMBERS: